gteocson/gteocson.github.io/essays/poorly-worded-not-dumb.md

 ```

 The question actually has a lot more information then shown above and I highly encourage you to look at it [here](https://stackoverflow.com/questions/47152691/how-can-i-pivot-a-dataframe).
-The creator of the question includes code that they are testing as well as other questions relating.
+The creator of the question includes code that they are testing as well as other questions relating, 11 of them to be exact.
 Now the only gripe I have with this is it might be too much.
 Yet there is a lot of good in it.
 The person has shown that they have down previous research and has done some experimentation.

 ```
-A: datetime and the datetime.timedelta classes are your friend.

-1. find today
-2. use that to find the first day of this month.
-3. use timedelta to backup a single day, to the last day of the previous month.
-4. print the YYYYMM string you're looking for.

-Like this:

- >>> import datetime
- >>> today = datetime.date.today()
- >>> first = datetime.date(day=1, month=today.month, year=today.year)
- >>> lastMonth = first - datetime.timedelta(days=1)
- >>> print lastMonth.strftime("%Y%m")
- 201202
- >>>
+A:
+Examples
+What I'm going to do for each subsequent answer and question is to answer it using pd.DataFrame.pivot_table.
+Then I'll provide alternatives to perform the same task.

+Question 3
+How do I pivot df such that the col values are columns, row values are the index, mean of val0 are the values, and missing values are 0?

+pd.DataFrame.pivot_table

+fill_value is not set by default.
+I tend to set it appropriately.
+In this case I set it to 0.
+Notice I skipped question 2 as it's the same as this answer without the fill_value

+aggfunc='mean' is the default and I didn't have to set it.
+I included it to be explicit.

+    df.pivot_table(
+        values='val0', index='row', columns='col',
+        fill_value=0, aggfunc='mean')

+    col   col0   col1   col2   col3  col4
+    row
+    row0  0.77  0.605  0.000  0.860  0.65
+    row2  0.13  0.000  0.395  0.500  0.25
+    row3  0.00  0.310  0.000  0.545  0.00
+    row4  0.00  0.100  0.395  0.760  0.24
+pd.DataFrame.groupby

+  df.groupby(['row', 'col'])['val0'].mean().unstack(fill_value=0)
+pd.crosstab

+  pd.crosstab(
+      index=df['row'], columns=df['col'],
+      values=df['val0'], aggfunc='mean').fillna(0)
 ```

-The asker received six possible answers, and he or she was successful in inciting discussion from multiple users.
-The answers themselves were clear and were devoid of the rumored sarcasm and hostility of “hackers.”
-Since I myself have referenced this page and found it useful, I can confidently say that it is a good question.
+Now in this particular answer they have recieved a direct

 ## The foolproof way to get ignored.